 - Preservation of Archeological Heritage

 In an effort to preserve the Buddhist archeological heritage and hand down that glorious past history to be learnt by the current and future generations, the ACBC in partnership with the Archeological Department organized several programs and courses in 2007.
 Subsequently, established a committee work towards the preservation of Archeological Heritage in Sri Lanka.
-ACBC is actively involved with this national responsibility and to work towards the preservation and promotion of Buddhist heritage, relics, traditions, practices and archeological sites.
+ACBC is actively involved with this national responsibility and to work towards the preservation and promotion of Buddhist heritage, relics, traditions, practices and archeological sites such as a UNESCO World Heritage Site, is replete with renovated monuments, restored edifices, preserved ruins and historical sites where the archeological excavations are still being continued.
+Similarly the pathway from Lankapatuna to Anuradhapura has many historical and religious places and facts with an archaeological value.
 Specially, launching an archeological exploration site in 2014, along with the ACBC 94th anniversary at the Wijayaramaya in Anuradhapura.